kelvin17/dtu-1-mas/cbslevel/AA-Issue.md

     Background: one box-letter may have multiple boxes.
 So how to assign the goal location to box?
     Current implementation: currently, we use static assignment.

-## 3. The end state of a sub-task blocks other tasks
+## 3. The end state of a sub-task blocks other tasks - have fixed by MA-CBS

     Background: refer to MAsimple4.lvl.
 The end state of a sub-task blocks other tasks Current implementation: currently, we do not solve this problem.
 After a sub-task is completed, its subsequent operations are all Noop.
 Even if a conflict is detected, only one-sided constraints are added to another sub-task.
 It will not re-plan itself.
 So it will always block the road.

-## 4. The inter-blocking problem is temporarily unsolved
+## 4. The inter-blocking problem is temporarily unsolved - have fixed by MA-CBS

     Background: refer to MAsimple3.lvl, MAsimple2.lvl